 Coming to Marrakech on a budget or don’t want to hire a guide?
 You’re in luck!
-Today I’m going to provide you with a do it yourself walking tour of the city that will take you as far back in history as possible and bring you to the modern day.
-It’s not a secret that I love history and living in a city that is nearly a millenium old means there’s plenty to unearth.
-Book your travel to Marrakech right now and take this along with you!
+Today I’m going to provide you with a do it yourself walking tour of the city that will take you as far back in history as possible and bring you to the modern-day.
+It’s not a secret that I love history and living in a city that is nearly a millennium old means there’s plenty to unearth.
+Make this walking tour a part of your list of things to do in Marrakech.

 Before 1062 – Early Inhabitants